-Dr Clare Farmer is a Senior Lecturer and has been a member of the Deakin Criminology team since 2010.
-Her research interests include the challenge of balancing the competing needs of offenders, victims and the wider community within/across the criminal justice system; responses to anti-social behaviour; police powers; human rights; sentencing principles and processes; and criminological research practices.
+Dr Clare Farmer is an Associate Professor and has been a member of the Deakin Criminology team since 2010.
+Her research interests include the challenge of balancing the competing needs of offenders, victims of crime, and the wider community within/across the criminal justice system; responses to anti-social behaviour; police discretionary powers and the use of force; human rights; sentencing principles and processes; and criminological research practices.

-Prior to moving to Australia, Clare served as a Magistrate in England where she also attained a Master’s degree in Legal and Criminological Psychology.
+Prior to moving to Australia, Clare served as a Magistrate in adult and youth courts in England.
+She also attained a Master’s degree in Legal and Criminological Psychology.

 For Clare’s Deakin University profile and full list of publications, please click here.